 The most common causes of memory loss are

-Mild cognitive impairment is an imprecise term used to describe impairments in mental function that are more severe than normal age-related changes but less severe than those caused by dementia.
+Mild cognitive impairment is an imprecise term used to describe impairments in mental function that are not severe enough to affect daily functioning.
 Memory loss is often the most obvious symptom.
+Memories are actually lost, not merely slow to retrieve, as occurs in people with age-related changes in memory.
 People with mild cognitive impairment have trouble remembering recent conversations and may forget important appointments or social events, but they typically remember past events.
 Attention and the ability to do daily activities are not affected.
-However, about half of people with mild cognitive impairment develop dementia within 3 years.
+However, up to half of people with mild cognitive impairment develop dementia within 3 years.

-Dementia is a much more serious decline in mental function.
+Dementia Dementia Dementia is a slow, progressive decline in mental function including memory, thinking, judgment, and the ability to learn.
+Typically, symptoms include memory loss, problems using language and... read more is a much more serious decline in mental function.
 Memory loss, particularly for recently acquired information, is often the first symptom, and it becomes worse with time.
 People who have dementia may forget entire events, not just the details.
 They may do the following:

 Have difficulty remembering how to do things they have done many times before and how to get to places they have often been to

 No longer do things that require many steps, such as following a recipe

 Forget to turn off a stove, lock the house when they leave, or take care of a child left in their care

 In the early stages of dementia, people may be aware of their memory loss.
 But as dementia progresses, they, unlike people with age-related changes in memory, become unaware of their memory loss and often deny that they have such loss.

 Finding the right word, naming objects, understanding language, and doing, planning, and organizing daily activities become more and more difficult.
 People with dementia eventually become disoriented, not knowing what time or even what year it is or where they are.
 Their personality may change.
 They may become more irritable, anxious, paranoid, inflexible, or disruptive.